xaur/decred-news/guidelines.md

 The same effort may be reported multiple times in multiple DJ issues as it moves to next stage.
 Reporting after merge tells developers and enthusiasts new feature is available on master so they can build from source.
 Reporting after release tells everybody else the new feature is available in the binaries.

+For each update, make it clear if and how it is tangible by users or by developers.
+Put user tangible updates first.

 Don't worry if a project is short on updates.
 There are many projects and sometimes devs move their focus.

 Where do we look for updates: